beatlevic/beatletech/_posts/2020-11-24-goodbye-breakfast.markdown

 ---

-For 6 months I have been doing `intermittent fasting` (IF) by eating daily only during an 8 hour window: between noon and 8pm.
+For the past 6 months I have been doing `intermittent fasting` (IF) by eating daily only during an 8 hour window: between noon and 8pm.
 On top of that I had three water-only fasts where I didn't eat anything for multiple days (4-5) in a row.

 That's madness you might say!
 Why would you starve yourself?
 Breakfast is the most important meal of the day and you are skipping it!